 Studies in this area have shown that early evaluation and proper dental treatment of wisdom teeth result in a superior outcome.
 Like most, you were probably first evaluated as a teen, by your dentist, orthodontist, or by an oral and maxillofacial surgeon.

 Wisdom tooth removal is performed under appropriate anesthesia to maximize your comfort.
 Dr. Funderburk has the training and experience to provide various types of anesthesia and will work with you to determine the best alternative for you.

 In most cases, the removal of wisdom teeth is performed with local anesthesia and light to medium sedation.
 These options, as well as the surgical risks (i.e., sensory nerve damage, sinus complications), will be discussed with you before the procedure is performed.

 Once your wisdom teeth are removed, your gum will be sutured as needed.
 To help control related bleeding, bite down on the gauze placed in your mouth.
 Following the procedure, you will rest under our supervision in the office until you are ready to be taken home.
 Upon discharge, your postoperative kit will include detailed postoperative instructions, a prescription for pain medication, antibiotics, and a follow-up appointment in one week for suture removal.
-If you have any questions, please do not hesitate to call us at Myrtle Beach Office Phone Number 843-448-5757.
+If you have any questions, please do not hesitate to call us at Comfort Dental in Myrtle Beach SC Phone Number 843-448-5757.